calvinmetcalf/kublai/README.md

 Q: should I use this for anything in the wild?
 A:hellz no at the moment consider this alpha at best

-[Test version on modulus](http://kublai.aa.am/stamenRoads/preview), (link at the top is to my cat's blog). now a tile domain is at modulus, app frog and openshift
+[Test version on app frog](http://kublai.aa.am/stamenRoads/preview), (link at the top is to my cat's blog). just sticking with appfrog to make things easier